Your Attachment Style

 An avoidant style of attachment generally appears as an overall denial of a need for deep connection.
 As well as a repression of emotions across the board.
 You are quintessentially “independent.”
 This is a result of you growing up with caregivers who were emotionally unavailable, imperceptive, unresponsive, and rejecting.
 You might have had a caregiver who was responsive in many non-emotional interactions.
 But they were very dismissive and non-responsive when you were emotionally needy, frustrated, or angry.
 Now, people who are in a relationship with you will likely experience loneliness and emotional distance.
 Even when they are with you.

 Disorganized Attachment Style

 When you have a disorganized attachment style, you grew up with caregivers who created alarm and terror for you.
-They were either psychologically disturbed, were substance abusers, and/or abused you either physically, emotionally or sexually.
-You were afraid of the very people who were supposed to attune to your needs and keep you safe, soothed and secure.
+They were either psychologically disturbed, substance abusers, and/or they abused you either physically, emotionally or sexually.
+Consequently, you were afraid of the very people who were supposed to attune to your needs and keep you safe, soothed and secure.
 Most of the time, you feel a profound sense of disconnection from others and even from yourself.
 You are likely to have a sense of being unreal or of being in pieces inside.
 Your relationships are generally characterized by chaos or a rigid inflexibility.

 As you read these descriptions, you may have recognized aspects of your own style in more than one type.
 If that is the case, it is because different caregivers have different styles, and you probably adapted to interacting with more than one caregiver.
 Your caregivers might also have been dealing with different stresses during various parts of your childhood and provided you with varying feedback.